The Prelude

 The woman set her phone down.
 “Can you not do this right now?”

-He stood still, dish towel in his hand, wet and heavy, while a fork rested on the counter beside him, tines down, catching light from the window.
-The room’s edges sharpened, and blood pounded in his ears.
-He tried to speak and found no air while the world tilted off-level.
-His hands went numb at the fingertips, and the dish towel slid from his grip, hitting the floor.
+He stood still, the dish towel wet and heavy in his hand.
+A fork rested on the counter beside him, tines down, catching light from the window.
+The room’s edges sharpened.
+Blood pounded in his ears.
+He tried to speak and found no air.
+The world tilted off level.
+His hands went numb at the fingertips.
+The dish towel slid from his grip, hitting the floor.
 He took a breath.
 It didn’t go all the way in.
 He tried again.
-Time lagged behind his body—his lungs asking for air his throat couldn’t pull.
+The moment stretched past when breath should have come.
+His body inhaled without result.
+His lungs sent the request again, then again, each one sharper, while his throat refused to open.

 “I can’t—” The words collapsed.